 VariableY = HistoryUsgeDays to show (0 shows no history)

-VariableZ = CustomPropertyAttribute to indicate fieldtechs (ZCJFieldtech)
+VariableZ = CustomPropertyAttribute to indicate fieldtechs (default is ZCJFieldtech)

 Variable1 = Days since item transferred into warehouse to not count as stale if no usage